jorgemmsilva/wasp/documentation/docs/guide/schema/context.md

+import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

 # Function Call Context

 We saw that proxy objects provide generic access capabilities to the data on the host.
 It